kamrann/libboost-ext-ut/PACKAGE-README.md

 This project builds and defines the build2 package for the [UT](https://github.com/boost-ext/ut) library.

-The packaging code is licensed under the MIT License, the upstream artifacts are licensed under the terms and conditions of UT.
+The packaging code is licensed under the BSL-1.0 License, the upstream artifacts are licensed under the terms and conditions of UT.

 ## Usage